-Beyond 4K, it offers a number of video features targeting professional users, including 10-bit 4:2:2 recording, clean HDMI output, and an optional log gamma profile via paid firmware upgrade.
+Beyond 4K, it offers a number of video features targeting professional users, including 10-bit 4:2:2 recording, clean HDMI output, and an optional log gamma profile via a paid firmware upgrade.
 (The recently released Lumix GH5S takes video quality to a new level, but the standard model remains the better choice for most users thanks to its 5-axis image stabilization.)

 Like the hybrid photo-video capabilities, the GH5’s body feels more like a DSLR/mirrorless hybrid.
 It’s smaller than most DSLRs, but there are plenty of physical controls, a great electronic viewfinder, and dual SD card slots.
-While you can buy cameras with larger sensors for the same price, the GH5 has the best mix of photo and video options we’ve seen yet, and outclasses many cameras costing much more when it comes to pro video features.
+While you can buy cameras with larger sensors for the same price, the GH5 has the best mix of photo and video options we’ve seen yet and outclasses many cameras costing much more when it comes to pro video features.

-Read our Panasonic Lumix GH55 review
+Read our Panasonic Lumix GH5 review

 Who’s it for: First-time buyers jumping into mirrorless cameras

-Why we picked the Canon EOS M6:
+Why we picked the Sony A6100:

-Read our Canon EOS M6 review
+Read our Sony A6100 review

 What is a mirrorless camera?